Kristaal/Hangman/README.md

 ### User Stories
 1. As a user, I want to read the rules of the game
-2. As a user, I want to start the game
-3. As a user, I want to be able to choose different theme for words to guess
+2. As a user, I want to be able to choose different theme for words to guess
-4. As a user, I want to see my remaining lives
+3. As a user, I want to start the game
-5. As a user, I want to see which letters I guessed correctly.
+4. As a user, I want to see which letters I guessed correctly.
-6. As a user, I want to see which letter
+5. As a user, I want to see which letter
  I guessed wrong
+6. As user, I want to know what letter I already guessed
 7. As a user, I want to get the result
 8. As a user, I want to play again
 ### Site Owner Stories
-9. As a site owner, I want the user to be able to play
+9. As a site owner, I want the user to get feedback in case of wrong input

 ## Technical Design